johans-work/berserk/README.md

 - [ ] With the esc key free, we swap it with del on tap, win on hold.
 - [ ] layer1 is added for numbers, layer2 for symbols, and layer3 for function keys.

-With that, we have eliminated all mod keys on the bottom row, the num row, and the fn row.

 ## phase 2: multiplication